… Unless You’re From New Zealand!

 Mostly found on the West Coast of the South Island, greenstone or jade is a precious stone to the Maori people.
 It’s known as “pounamu” in te reo Maori and is highly valuable.
 While greenstone has been used for weapons, ornaments and tools, you’ll mostly see it carved into pendants symbolising particular meanings.

-8. You must be welcomed onto a Maori meeting ground
+8. You Must be Formally Welcomed onto a Maori Meeting Ground

 A pa site is an old Maori fortified village.
 They were usually based on hills with terraces dug into the sides and surrounded by high fences.
 Many of the Maori people will know where their ancestors’ pa sites were but usually not much remains other than the terraces.
 However, some Maori tourism groups have remade villages, particularly in Rotorua and Gisborne, to give people an idea of what they used to look like.

-Like we said before, the Maori are the best storytellers.
+Like we said before, the Maori people are the best storytellers.
 Maori have legends about most mountains, rivers, lakes and other important landmarks across New Zealand.
 Even the wildlife and greenstone have legends on how they came to be.
 Most Maori legends are usually told to teach certain lessons to children.
 This is why the Maori culture is som inspiring and has remained such a significant part of the New Zealand culture.